paulsonnenschein/php7_apache_ubuntu_setup/README.md

 $ sudo apt-get install apache2-mpm-worker libapache2-mod-fastcgi
 $ sudo a2enmod actions fastcgi alias
 ```
-(That last command enabled fastcgi and alias btw...)
+(That last command enables the fastcgi and alias modules in apache).

-Now we add the following somwhere into the /etc/apache2/apache2.conf file:
+Now we add the following somewhere into the /etc/apache2/apache2.conf file:
 ```
 <IfModule mod_fastcgi.c>
         AddHandler php5-fcgi .php